 Who owns and runs Media Bias/Fact Check?

-Media Bias/Fact Check is owned solely by Dave Van Zandt.
+Media Bias Fact Check, LLC is a Limited Liability Company owned solely by Dave Van Zandt.
 He also makes all final editing and publishing decisions.

 Who in the heck is Dave Van Zandt?